 Question Expectations: The CDL Knowledge Test will ask for information regarding specific state trucking regulations and weight limitations.

 Format: There are different CDL written tests to take depending on what type of class the driver is testing for.
-The general knowledge tests have multiple-choice questions and are usually taken on computers.
+The general knowledge test has multiple-choice questions and is usually taken on the computer.

-Score Needed to Pass: At least an 80% is needed to pass the CDL Knowledge Test.
+Score Needed to Pass: Students will need at least an 80% is needed to pass the CDL Knowledge Test.

-How to Prepare: Taking good notes and asking lots of questions during CDL training will make the information seem less overwhelming.
+How to Prepare: Taking good notes and asking questions during CDL training will make the information seem less overwhelming.
 The state’s CDL Manual is an excellent study guide.
 It is packed with valuable information like truck weight limits, test-taking procedures, description of CDL class types, and much more.
-The manuals are already conveniently divided into chapters by topic, which makes it easier to study.